RuneBlaze/ASTRID-constrained/README.md

 NJst-constrained (NJst-J) is a summary method based on [NJst](https://academic.oup.com/sysbio/article/60/5/661/1644054) that can honor user constraints (analogous to [ASTRAL with user constraints](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-6607-z), although this work uses a different approach).
 This uploaded version works only for x86_64 Linux machines.

+This branch contains non-widely tested code for dealing with incomplete constraints (constraint trees with some taxa missing).

 ## Command

 ```